auchenberg/kenneth.io/source/_posts/2015-03-12-remotedebug-one-year-later.md

 ## Mozilla embracing cross-browser debugging gives me hope

-I was attending the [Extensibilty Web Summit](http://lanyrd.com/2014/extwebsummit-berlin/) in Berlin, where I had a chance to discuss RemoteDebug, when Mozilla announced that they wanted to embrace cross browser debugging with their new Firefox Protocols Adaptors (codename Valence), which honestly came as a bit of a (happily) surprise for me.
+I was attending the [Extensibilty Web Summit](http://lanyrd.com/2014/extwebsummit-berlin/) in Berlin, where I had a chance to discuss RemoteDebug, when Mozilla announced that they wanted to embrace cross browser debugging with their new Firefox Protocols Adaptors (codename Valence), which honestly came as a bit of a (happily) surprise.

 At the last meeting I had with [David Camp](https://twitter.com/campd) and [Heather Arthur](https://twitter.com/harthvader) in the lovely Mozilla SF offices, Mozilla didn't seem overly positive about a common protocol, as I were advocating for using the wildly-used Chrome protocol as the starting point.
 I think Dave misunderstod my intention, as I'm not merried to the Chrome protocol, but to me, it still seems to be the best starting point, due to it's protocols existing usage and simplicity.

 {% img /images/posts/remotedebug-one-year/firefox-protocol-adaptors.jpg "Source: http://arstechnica.com/information-technology/2014/09/debug-chrome-safari-apps-from-firefox-with-new-add-on/" %}